DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 ## Error handling

 [Standard DMF Error handling](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/dm-error-descriptions) applies when the file is imported using composite entiy **Customer payment journal**.

+Scenarios for error in Data management:
+- Customer is stopped for all and thus the customer payment journal line can't be created

 The Financial utilities connection includes an error file location. <br>
 A file will be moved to error location in the following scenarios: